mori-b/aioconnectors/README.md

     await connector_manager.stop_connector(shutdown=True)

-You don't have to use a config file (config\_file\_path), you can also directly initialize your ConnectorManager kwargs, as shown in the basic example later on, and in aioconnectors\_test.py.
+You don't have to use a config file (config\_file\_path), you can also directly initialize your ConnectorManager kwargs, as shown in the previous basic examples, and in aioconnectors\_test.py.

 ### 3.send/receive messages with the API